 To learn more about Windows and the PE format, let’s see how we can do the exercice of calling the ‘printf’ function by manually resolving it’s address at runtime.

 During this talk, I will present the Clang’s static analyzer tool, by implementing an undefined behavior checker.

 December 12th, 2017

 Speaker recognition is the process of recognizing automatically who is speaking in a speech audio file.
 This allows to use people voices as an authentication mechanism.
 We deal with different statistical machine learning methods to solve this problem.
 We will present the principal statistical machine learning methods used in our recognition system which was submitted to NIST-SRE 2016 evaluation campaign.

-512 bytes to boot (Pierre Marsais)
+512 bytes to boot (Pierre Marsais) slides

 Let’s implement a minimal Multiboot x86 BIOS bootloader.